 Since 2016, NAB has not made donations to any political party, parliamentarian, elected official or candidate for political office.
 From time to time, NAB representatives may pay to attend political events and business forums hosted by major political parties.
 Any payments for event attendance received by political parties will be included in the Australian Electoral Commission register.
+For detail on NAB's approach to engaging on public policy, including further information on political contributions, see the Stakeholder Engagement section on page 23.

 NAB considers its Group Political Contributions Policy every two years.
-The Group Political Contributions Policy is available in the Corporate Governance section at nab.com.au/about- us/corporate governance.
+The Group Political Contributions Policy is available in the Corporate Governance section at nab.com.au/about-us/corporate governance.